snapfinger/Summer22_TrojanMap/README.md

    - Table/Plot for comparison, and measure and report time spent by two algorithms.
 - Implement of Cycle detection: 5 points.
 (Phase 2)
    - Boolean value and draw the cycle if there exists one.
-- Topological Sort: 10 points.
-(Phase 2)
+- Topological Sort: 5 points (Phase 2)
    - Check whether there exist a topological sort or not
    - Return the correct order and plot those point on the map
 - Implementation of Traveling Trojan: (Phase 3)